 With a content-focused approach, IRIS will explore a mix of Paid, Earned, Shared and Owned media, known as the 'PESO model'.
 These are outlined in figure 3.
 As a research and demonstration project, IRIS will be particularly rich in 'Owned' content and 'Shared' media.
-Communication and dissemination actors across the project will prioritise bringing IRIS insights to a wider audience and leveraging their personal, professional and institutional networks.
+Communication and dissemination

 'Earned' media will tap into the PR, investor and influencer engagement of WP10 lead ESCI at a European level and local C&D leads in each city.
-IRIS may even also consider paid media in the form of sponsored tweets and facebook posts if it helps the C&D action meet an objective.
+IRIS may even also consider paid media in the form of sponsored tweets and Facebook posts if it helps the C&D action meet an objective.